 Founder: Ayah Bdeir

 Ayah Bdeir is the founder and CEO of littleBits, an award-winning library of electronic modules that snap together with magnets to allow anyone to learn, build, and invent with electronics.
 Bdeir is an engineer, interactive artist and one of the leaders of the open source hardware movement.
 Bdeir’s career and education have centered on advancing open source hardware to make education and innovation more accessible to people around the world.
 She is a co-founder of the Open Hardware Summit, a TED Senior Fellow and an alumna of the MIT Media Lab.
-Bdeir was named one Business Insider’s 26 Most Powerful Women Engineers, a Tribeca Disruptive Innovation Honoree, one of one of Inc. Magazine’s 35 Under 35, one of NY Business Journal’s Women of Influence, one of Fast Company’s 1000 Most Creative People in Business and one of Popular Mechanics’ 25 Makers Who Are Reinventing the American Dream, one of Entrepreneur’s 10 Leaders to Watch, one of the CNBC Next List, and one of MIT Technology Review’s 35 Innovators Under 35.
+Bdeir was named one Business Insider’s 26 Most Powerful Women Engineers, a Tribeca Disruptive Innovation Honoree, one of one of Inc. Magazine’s 35 Under 35, one of NY Business Journal’s Women of Influence, one of Fast Company’s 100 Most Creative People in Business and one of Popular Mechanics’ 25 Makers Who Are Reinventing the American Dream, one of Entrepreneur’s 10 Leaders to Watch, one of the CNBC Next List, and one of MIT Technology Review’s 35 Innovators Under 35.
 Originally from Lebanon and Canada, Ayah now lives in New York City.

 - 2004: Graduates from the American University of Beirut with bachelor’s degrees in Computer Engineering and Sociology